w3f/Grants-Program/applications/minterest_lending_protocol.md

 **Mark Fitzgibbon**, Operations Manager, has 2 decades in operational management, is a Solidity developer and previously worked in a variety of research roles for blockchain investment groups, most recently undertaking research and due diligence of blockchain, utility tokens and cryptocurrency projects for Cluster Capital, one of the world’s largest blockchain VCs.

+**Kyn Chaturvedi**, acting as a COO, is an experienced Strategist across multiple verticals in digital technology with a demonstrated history of working in the gaming industry.
+Skilled in developing and implementing Go-to-Market strategies, Partnership Development, and Product Management.

 **Eugeni Peniaz**, Senior Engineer, coding in Rust, with deep experience and understanding of cryptography and blockchain within the FinTech and e-commerce sectors plus Ethereum based blockchain projects.

 **Alexandr Liutsko**, Senior Engineer, coding in Rust, Solidity, Python/Django for both apps and dApps plus React and product and intuitive user interface design.